 Service permitting, evening free time is usually from 1730 to 2130 hours.
 There can be exceptions to this because of training or readiness, catering arrangements or other reasons, such as maintenance or other preparations.
-All company-level units have WLAN at your disposal.
 You can use your own mobile devices during free time.